summitradio/k3ng-rotator/420-Human-interface:-LCD-Display.md

+## LCD

+A variety of LCD displays are supported and the information displayed can be customized.

+## Defining LCD Characteristics

+A 20 column LCD display is preferred, but a 16 column unit can be used.
+Set the number of columns and rows of your display in these lines:

+`#define LCD_COLUMNS 20`

+`#define LCD_ROWS 4`

+The update frequency of the display can be adjusted with this setting:

+`#define LCD_UPDATE_TIME 1000`

+Various I2C displays use this setting:

+`#define I2C_LCD_COLOR GREEN`

 ## Standard 4 Bit LCD Interface

 To use a common classic 4 bit LCD display unit, uncomment out this line (remove the double-slashes "//") to enable it:

 `#define FEATURE_4_BIT_LCD_DISPLAY`

-The LiquidCrystal declaration specifies the pins to be used for interfacing.
-Consult the [Arduino LiquidCrystal library documentation](http://arduino.cc/en/Tutorial/LiquidCrystal) for details.¸

-A 2 row by 20 column LCD display is preferred, but a 16 column can be used.
-Set the number of columns of your display in this line:

-`#define LCD_COLUMNS 20`

 ## Adafruit I2C LCD